DETAILED ACTION

 Claims 15 and 16 are rejected under 35 U.S.C.
 103 as being unpatentable over Rinaldi (U.S. Pat.
 No. 2964280).

-Regarding claim 15, Rinaldi teaches the arm includes a distal portion and a proximal portion.
+Regarding claim 15, Rinaldi teaches the first arm includes a distal portion and a proximal portion.
 However, Rinaldi is silent to disclose the distal portion and a proximal portion of the term being adjustable.
-The Examiner notes that providing the arm the distal portion and the proximal portion that are adjustable relative to one another to adjust a length of the arm is considered within the level of ordinary skill in the art see e.g. MPEP 2144.04.
+The Examiner notes that providing the first arm the distal portion and the proximal portion that are adjustable relative to one another to adjust a length of the arm is considered within the level of ordinary skill in the art see e.g. MPEP 2144.04.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to make the invention of Rinaldi having the adjustable distal and proximal portions of the arm.
 The motivation would have been to increase the adjustability of the rod holder.

 Regarding claim 16, Rinaldi teaches the base.